nikitavoloboev/data/programming-languages/elixir/elixir.md

 - [Commanded](https://github.com/commanded/commanded) - Use Commanded to build your own Elixir applications following the CQRS/ES pattern.
 - [Why SOLID may be useful for you in Elixir (2021)](https://dev.to/savonarola/why-solid-may-be-useful-for-you-in-elixir-58me)
 - [Building a Distributed Turn-Based Game System in Elixir (2021)](https://fly.io/blog/building-a-distributed-turn-based-game-system-in-elixir/) ([HN](https://news.ycombinator.com/item?id=26989577)) ([Code](https://github.com/fly-apps/tictac))
+- [HelloElixir](https://github.com/fly-apps/hello_elixir-dockerfile) - Example for building and deploying an Elixir application to Fly using a Dockerfile.